Mountainwatch | Reggae Elliss

 As mentioned previously, Thredbo is a year-round resort and it is becoming increasingly popular each summer.
 Mountain biking is growing each year and Thredbo has invested in new tracks over the past few years, catering for different levels of rider .
 The Thredbo Valley Trail, a 22 km ride from Thredbo to Lake Crackenback is popular with families.

 The Kosciuszko Chair is open all year, accessing the walking trail to Mount Kosciusko and Thredbo also has a number of guided walks on the roof of Australia.
 Then there’s the picturesque nine-hole golf course, tennis courts, the fly fishing and the free activities at the Village Green, including a skate park, BMX pump rack and trampolines.

 Thredbo’s summer pass gives access to lifts and leisure centre as well as the golf course, tennis courts and the bob sled in summer.

 Thredbo is part of The Mountain Collective with access to ski resorts in Japan, Canada, Europe, South America, New Zealand and the U.S. Ski resorts include Niseko, Aspen, Banff, Jackson Hole, Coronet Peak, The Remarkables and Mt Buller.

-Thredbo is also part of the Ikon Pass with access to ski resorts in Japan, Canada, South America, New Zealand and the U.S. Ski resorts include Mammoth, Big Bear, Steamboat, Niseko, Coronet Peak, The Remarkables, Mt Hutt and Mt Buller.
+Thredbo is also part of the Ikon Pass with access to ski resorts in Japan, Canada, South America, Europe, New Zealand and the U.S. Ski resorts include Mammoth, Big Bear, Steamboat, Niseko, Coronet Peak, The Remarkables, Mt Hutt and Mt Buller.